cloudyuga/kubernetes201/2-Setup_all_in_one_Kubernetes_on_Cloud/Kubeadm Cluster on Cloud/labs.md

 - We are asuming your public keys and private keys are located at `~/.ssh/id_rsa.pub` and `~/.ssh/id_rsa`

-## Create VM for Docker on DigitalOcean.
+## Create VMs for creating K8s on DigitalOcean.

 - Start `tmux`.